 Less than a half-mile further along the road, you will come to the entrance to Puu Ualakaa Park.

 This park contains the best views from Mount Tantalus.
-In fact, if you watch the movie Blue Hawaii with Elvis Presley, this is where he and his girlfriend went for a picnic.
-In the movie, you can see how the park and skyline of Honolulu and Waikiki looked almost 40 years ago.
+If you watch the movie Blue Hawaii with Elvis Presley, this is where he and his girlfriend went for a picnic.
+In the movie, you can see how the park and skyline of Honolulu and Waikiki looked in 1960.
 It is much different today.

 The overlook at Puu Ulalakaa Park offers a panoramic view of southern Oahu from Diamond Head to your left, through Waikiki, downtown Honolulu, and to Punch Bowl Crater and the Honolulu International Airport beyond on the right.

 Take special care of your car and belongings at this park.
 The forest borders the parking lot, and car break-ins are frequent.
 Take all valuables with you when you leave your vehicle and lock your car.

 As you leave the park, make a left and continue upwards past some of the most secluded and exclusive homes on Oahu.
-You'll also pass many trailheads which lead into the Honolulu Watershed Forest Reserve and Puu Ualakaa State Park.
-You will pass a wide variety of trees including ironwood, guava, and pine.
-You will also encounter many of Hawaii's flowering trees including African tulips, jacaranda, and shower trees.
+You'll also pass many trailheads that lead into the Honolulu Watershed Forest Reserve and Puu Ualakaa State Park.
+You will pass a wide variety of trees, including ironwood, guava, and pine.
+You will also encounter many of Hawaii's flowering trees, including African tulips, jacaranda, and shower trees.

 National Memorial Cemetery of the Pacific

 If you bear to the right, the road will take you to Punchbowl Crater, where you can explore the grounds of the National Memorial Cemetery of the Pacific.

-The National Memorial Cemetery of the Pacific contains a memorial pathway that is lined with a variety of memorials that honor America’s veterans from various organizations.
-As of 2005, there were 63 such memorials throughout the National Memorial Cemetery of the Pacific — most commemorating soldiers of 20th-century wars, including those killed at Pearl Harbor
+The National Memorial Cemetery of the Pacific contains a memorial pathway lined with a variety of memorials that honor America’s veterans from various organizations.
+As of 2005, there were 63 such memorials throughout the National Memorial Cemetery of the Pacific—most commemorating soldiers of 20th-century wars, including those killed at Pearl Harbor

 A visit to Mount Tantalus and Round Top can take as little as an hour or as long as a full day if you decide to hike the trails and explore the museum.
 Whichever you choose, you'll be glad you made the trip.